-Children’s Rehabilitative Services (CRS)
+What is a Children’s Rehabilitative Services (CRS) Designation?

 Arizona’s Children’s Rehabilitative Services (CRS) program, authorized by ARS 36-261 et seq., was originally created in 1929 to serve children with complex health care needs who required specialized services coordinated by a multidisciplinary team.
 The State of Arizona opted into the Medicaid program in 1982.
 CRS was folded under the AHCCCS umbrella in order to leverage federal dollars in providing medically necessary care.
 However, the CRS program and the services provided remained “carved out” of the AHCCCS managed care model, a model designed to facilitate accessibility to quality cost-effective care.

 This fragmentation caused confusion for families and providers, and created payment and care coordination responsibility issues between delivery systems.
-Improving the situation required a model design that reduced fragmentation and ensured optimal access to primary, specialty and behavioral care and which offers effective coordination of all service delivery through one AHCCCS Contractor.
+Improving the situation required a model design that reduced fragmentation and ensured optimal access to primary, specialty and behavioral health care and which offers effective coordination of all service delivery through one AHCCCS Contractor.

 AHCCCS proposed an alternative to the “carve out” model of service delivery and payment for services provided to CRS-eligible individuals.
 Specifically, proposing that the model be replaced by a payer integration model that required one contractor/payer to assume responsibility for the delivery and payment of multiple services (i.e. services related specifically to CRS conditions as well as services related to primary care and, potentially, other needs like behavioral health).
-Ultimately, the purpose of such a model is to ensure optimal access to important specialty care as well as effective coordination of all service delivery.
+Ultimately, the purpose of such a model was to ensure optimal access to important specialty care as well as effective coordination of all service delivery.

-As of October 1, 2013, AHCCCS integrated all services for most children enrolled in the acute care program with CRS qualifying conditions through one CRS Contractor United Healthcare Community Plan (UCCP) with the goals of improved member outcomes and satisfaction, reduced member confusion, improved care coordination, and streamlined administration.
+As of October 1, 2013, AHCCCS integrated all services for most children enrolled in the acute care program with CRS qualifying conditions through one CRS Contractor, UnitedHealthcare Community Plan (UHCCP) with the goals of improved member outcomes and satisfaction, reduced member confusion, improved care coordination, and streamlined administration.
 At the same time, children with CRS qualifying conditions enrolled in the Arizona Long Term Care System (ALTCS), other than the Division for Developmental Disabilities, were fully integrated into their ALTCS Contractor for all primary, specialty, long term care, and behavioral health care including care and services related to a CRS condition.